ARTenshi/augmented_gridmaps_ros/README.md

 libraries and messages so as long as you have a working ROS install it should work.
 This should also be quite compatible between ros versions, but was only tested on ros-melodic.

+## Installation

+This should be pretty simple.
+Download repo to your catking workspace and run either catkin or catkin_make.
+As long as you have a base ROS install it should compile.

 ##  Usage